Shiawassee District Library

-The Owosso branch is located at 502 West Main Street.
-The library was built in 1913 from Carnegie grant funds, and the building was dedicated on July 4, 1914.
+The Owosso branch is a Carnegie library located at 502 West Main Street.
+It was built with a $20,000 grant from Andrew Carnegie on land donated by the heirs of L.E.
+Woodard.
+The groundbreaking ceremonies in October 1913 included a parade through the city.
+The library was dedicated on July 4, 1914.
 In 1926, the Owosso-born Impressionist painter Frederick Carl Frieseke gave the city of Owosso his painting, Lady With the Sunshade, which originally hung in the library but is now on display at the Shiawassee Arts Council building.
 Today, the library offers children and adult collections, computer training, and community programs.
+The library was the 2022 award recipient of the Library of Michigan Public Library Services Grant Program.